-Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) was launched on April 28, 2006 to study the impact of clouds and aerosols on the Earth's radiation budget and climate.
-It flies in formation with five other satellites in the international "A-Train" (PDF) constellation for coincident Earth observations.
-The CALIPSO satellite comprises three instruments, the Cloud-Aerosol LIdar with Orthogonal Polarization (CALIOP), the Imaging Infrared Radiometer (IIR), and the Wide Field Camera (WFC).
-CALIPSO is a joint satellite mission between NASA and the French Agency, CNES.
+Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) was launched on April 28, 2006 to study the roles of clouds and aerosols of climate and weather.
+It flies in the international "A-Train" constellation for coincident Earth observations.
+The CALIPSO satellite comprises three instruments, the Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP Lidar), the Imaging Infrared Radiometer (IIR), and the Wide Field Camera (WFC).
+CALIPSO is a partnership between NASA and the French Space Agency, CNES.

 Due to a solar event, the CALIPSO satellite payload was commanded to SAFE mode.
 The payload is expected to be in SAFE mode over the next several